loganmarchione/docker-speedtest-influxdb/README.md

 ## Requirements

-  - You must already have an InfluxDB database created, along with a user that has WRITE and READ permissions on that database
+  - You must already have an InfluxDB database created, along with a user that has `WRITE` and `READ` permissions on that database
-  - This Docker container needs to be able to reach that InfluxDB instance (whether by hostname, IP address, or Docker service name)
+  - This Docker container needs to be able to reach that InfluxDB instance by hostname, IP address, or Docker service name (I run this container on the same Docker network as my InfluxDB instance)

 ## Docker image information